• Features

 • Save the campaign and send

-To get started, you’ll need to create a free Omnisend account for your SMS campaigns.
+To use GIFs for texts, you’ll need to create a free Omnisend account for your SMS campaigns.

 Next, go to Campaigns > Create SMS: